Army & Air Force Exchange Service Celebrates 128 Years with Deals on Meals, More

+Veterans and Department of Defense/Coast Guard civilians with a Common Access Card can celebrate with the Exchange too.
+Disabled Veterans and DoD/Coast Guard civilians can shop in stores.
+Honorably discharged Veterans and DoD/Coast Guard civilian retirees can shop online at ShopMyExchange.com.

+Shoppers can view the Exchange’s weekly sales promotion for more deals and discounts at ShopMyExchange.com/savings-center/weekly-ads.

-Cheers to 128 years!
+Social-media-friendly version: Cheers to 128 years!
 The Exchange is turning 128…and military shoppers are receiving the gift of savings.
+Read more: https://wp.me/p9Q7PG-2rU

 |Date Taken: